ranvir-rana/udacity_data_scientist/Project 1 - Writing a Data Scientist Blog Post/readme.md

 The data used in this project was acquired from kaggle for Boston and Seattle city using the following [link1](https://www.kaggle.com/airbnb/seattle/data) & [link1](https://www.kaggle.com/airbnb/boston).

-create a data directory containing the following required downloaded files from the above repo:
+Create a data directory containing the following required downloaded files from the above repo:
  - listings: detailed listings data for Boston and Seattle city and rename this file to listings_boston.csv & listings_seattle.csv.
  - calendar: detailed calendar data for Boston and Seattle city and rename this file to calendar_boston.csv & calendar_seattle.csv.

 ### Licensing, Authors, Acknowledgements

-- data was acquired from insideairbnb [link1](https://www.kaggle.com/airbnb/seattle/data) & [link1](https://www.kaggle.com/airbnb/boston)
+- Data was acquired from Kaggle [link1](https://www.kaggle.com/airbnb/seattle/data) & [link1](https://www.kaggle.com/airbnb/boston)
 - This project is part of Data scientist Nanodegree from udacity

 Please refer to [Udacity Terms of Service](https://www.udacity.com/legal) for further information.